telit/devicewise-angular/README.md

 # Author

-This service is provided to you free by [Telit IoT Platforms](https://telit.com/).
+This library is provided to you free by [Telit IoT Platforms](https://telit.com/).

 # License